srijansundaram/JAVA-PROGRAM/README.md

 ## 🙌 Contributions

 This repo is primarily for personal learning.
-However, feel free to fork it and use it for your own Python practice!
+However, feel free to fork it and use it for your own Java practice!

 ```